dillancagnetta/ChurchManagerApi/README.md

 	- `SELECT * FROM pg_stat_activity WHERE pg_stat_activity.datname='churchmanager_db';`  shows open connections
 	- `SELECT pg_terminate_backend(pid) FROM pg_stat_activity WHERE datname = 'churchmanager_db';`   close open connections
 	- `DROP DATABASE churchmanager_db;`

+`Unable to create a 'DbContext' of type 'ChurchManagerDbContext'`
+- check that the environment variables are set as per step 1
+- logs should have values here and not empty: `AWS_ACCESS_KEY_ID : []  AWS_REGION  : []`

 ## Environment settings